Convergent and Efficient Deep Q Network Algorithm: Experiments

 We focus on the \textit{Atari 2600} benchmark as in \citet{DQN}, and use the dueling network architecture and prioritized sampling, with double Q-learning where applicable \citep{DuelingDQN, PrioritizedExperienceReplay, DoubleDQN}.
-We refer to the combination of the original DQN and these extensions simply as DQN, and similarly for C-DQN and neural fitted Q iteration (NFQ, which is essentially RG).
-Details of experimental settings are given in the supplemental material.
+We refer to the combination of the original DQN and these techniques as DQN, and similarly for C-DQN and RG.
+Details of experimental settings are given in the appendix and our codes are available in the supplementary material.

-In order to stay close with established results, we follow the DQN hyperparameter settings in \citet{RainbowDQN}, and we show our results on two well-known games, \textit{Pong} and \textit{Space Invaders}.
-The training curves of performance and loss are presented in Fig.~\ref{comparison of DQN CDQN NFQ}.
-We see that both C-DQN and DQN can learn the tasks, while NFQ almost does not learn, despite the fact that NFQ has its loss far smaller than the others.
-This coincides with our prediction in Sec.~\ref{inefficiency section}.
-We also find that C-DQN appears to learn slightly more slowly than DQN, which may be attributed to the DQN-favoring hyperparameters in the experiment.
-Overall, the results show that C-DQN as a theoretically convergent method indeed performs well in practice.
+As C-DQN, DQN and RG only differ in their loss functions, we follow the hyperparameter settings in \citet{RainbowDQN} for all the three algorithms and compare them on two well-known games, \textit{Pong} and \textit{Space Invaders}, and the learning curves for performance and loss are shown in Fig.~\ref{comparison of DQN CDQN RG}.
+We see that both C-DQN and DQN can learn the tasks, while RG almost does not learn, despite that RG has a much smaller loss.
+This coincides with our prediction in Sec.~\ref{inefficiency section}, which explains why there are very few examples of successful applications of RG to realistic problems.
+The results show that C-DQN as a convergent method indeed performs well in practice and has performance comparable to DQN for standard tasks.
+Results for a few other games are given in the appendix.